(See also Overview of Idiopathic Interstitial Pneumonias.)

 Some people have pain in certain parts of a bone or a pathologic bone fracture (a fracture that occurs after only a minor injury because the bone has been thinned by a disorder).
-A few people develop central diabetes insipidus (see Central Diabetes Insipidus) when histiocytes also affect the pituitary gland in the brain.
+A few people develop central diabetes insipidus when histiocytes also affect the pituitary gland in the brain.
 The person makes excessive amounts of urine that is dilute.
-People with diabetes insipidus probably have a worse prognosis than those who do not.
+People with central diabetes insipidus probably have a worse prognosis than those who do not.

-Chest x-rays show nodules, small thick-walled lung cysts (called honeycombing because they resemble the cells of a beehive), and other changes that are typical of this disorder.
+Chest x-rays show nodules, small thick-walled lung cysts, and other changes that are typical of pulmonary Langerhans cell histiocytosis.
 Computed tomography (CT) may show these changes in enough detail to establish the diagnosis.
-X-rays may also show that the bones are affected.
-Pulmonary function tests (see Pulmonary Function Testing (PFT)) show that the amount of air the lungs can hold is below normal.
-If CT is not diagnostic, biopsy is required.
-Biopsy can usually be done during bronchoscopy (see Bronchoscopy).
+Pulmonary function testing shows that the amount of air the lungs can hold is below normal.

 Half of people are alive more than 12 years after diagnosis.
-Death usually results from respiratory failure or cor pulmonale (see ).
+Death usually results from respiratory failure or cor pulmonale.
+People with pulmonary Langerhans cell histiocytosis should stop smoking.
 When people stop smoking, improvement occurs in about one third of cases.

 Pulmonary Langerhans cell histiocytosis may be treated with corticosteroids and/or immunosuppressants, such as cyclophosphamide, although no therapy is clearly beneficial.